About My Art, by Stephen Linhart

 Contact

-I think of my work as exploration more than expression.
 The mimetic tangle that is 21st century art is full of discoveries waiting to happen.
 Ever-increasing exposure to the art of many times and cultures leaves us surrounded by so many styles and techniques that it would be hard to accept any one dogma or system, any one answer to “What is Beauty?” or “What is Art?”
 The construction and manipulation of aesthetic systems is the great plastic medium of our time.

 Some of my works are inspired by myths and stories.
 For others, I use a more abstract method of pure exploration.
 Working by experimentation and serendipity helps me explore aesthetic systems more freely.